 Apart from self-camping at the camping site, there are temporary camps set up by locals.
 The camps are more spacious and comfortable.
 They also have mattresses and quilts and covered washrooms.
 If you are looking for safer stay options other than self-camping, you will still be left with few choices.

-There is a small place called Chandra Dhaba aka Chacha-Chachi Dhaba in Batal which can accommodate around 7-8 people.
-If you are lucky, you will get to stay in igloo-style huts right in front of the Dhaba or you can also plan your stay in Batal PWD Rest House.
-If you don’t get a stay here, you can try your luck in Chota Dara, a small village where you can stay at the PWD guest house.
+There is a small place called Chacha-Chachi Dhaba in Batal that can accommodate around 7-8 people.
+If you are lucky, you will get to stay in igloo-style huts right in front of the Dhaba.
+You can also try to stay at Batal PWD Rest House.
+If you didn’t find a place for a night’s stay at any of these places, you can drive another 10 km towards Manali, a place called Chota Dara, where you may get a stay in a PWD guest house.

 The next day, after spending some quality time at Chandra Taal, you can start your drive towards Manali to conclude your Spiti trip.
 Breakfast can be had at Batal’s famous Chacha-Chachi Dhaba.
 You can drive to Manali from Batal via the famous Atal Tunnel.
 Alternatively, if you want more adventure, turn towards Rohtang Pass from Gramphoo.
 It is all up to you.
-But you must keep in mind that the road is not in such good condition.
-After that, you have to cross Koksar village and Chandra Bridge in order to reach the Atal Tunnel’s North Portal.
+But you must keep in mind that the road is in the bed condition.

 I personally choose the Atal Tunnel as a faster and safer way to get to Manali.
 After arriving in Manali, you can relax, explore the market, and if you’d like, stay an additional day to visit the surrounding area.